 Accessing the CMS and Page Designer

-There are two ways to access the CMS, both from the Webmaster Links menu:
+There are two ways to access the CMS, both from the Admin Toolbar:

-- Click edit this page to edit the current page in Page Designer
+- Click Edit Page to edit the current page in Page Designer

-- OR click edit navigation to access the CMS's Navigation page, which shows your community site's complete navigation structure, with your current page selected.
+- OR click Edit Navigation to access the CMS's Navigation page, which shows your Thrive Community's complete navigation structure, with your current page selected.

 CMS Navigation layout

 The Navigation page is the CMS's central hub, and it comprises two main areas:

 - The Navigation Tree area on the left lists all of your site's pages in a branching structure.
 Pages can be nested under one another to create a tiered structure, with top-level pages known as "parents" and sub-pages known as "children."
 Click a parent’s plus icon to view its children.
 In the image above, we've expanded the Main Button Bar (the parent) to view its nine sub-pages (the children).
 Seven of these pages are active, while the bottom two are set to not be visible in the front-end navigation, indicated by the eye icon.